Contact-Control-Interfaces/maestro-sdk-docs/Unreal/Alpha_README.md

 # Maestro Unreal SDK Guide

+## This guide is for Maestro devices using internal tracking.
+See [this guide](./README.md) for newer, non-Alpha models

 In order to use the Maestro Glove in Unreal Engine 4, the Maestro Glove Unreal plugin must be used.
 [The plugin can be downloaded from here](https://github.com/Contact-Control-Interfaces/maestro-sdk-unreal/releases/tag/v0.1a).
 [Full Unreal plugin documentation can be found here](https://docs.unrealengine.com/latest/INT/Programming/Plugins/).

 ## Plugin Set-up